 Today we will uncover a few key questions that people may have on how to 1031 exchange shopping centers.

 More and more people turning to online retail solutions.
 Shopping malls and strip centers across the country are no longer the highly valuable assets they once were.
-Whereas it is true that many restaurants and businesses still use malls and shopping centers as a physical space, the competing number of tenants has been slowly lowering nationally for the past decade.
+Well, it is true that many restaurants and businesses still use malls and shopping centers as physical space.
+However, the competing number of tenants has been slowly lowering nationally for the past decade.

 Do you own a shopping mall or strip center?
 Then this trend may be reason enough for you to consider selling your property.
-To maximize the amount of capital you net, a 1031 exchange can be used to upgrade your mall into highly valuable mineral rights.
+You can maximize the amount of capital you net.
+This is through a 1031 exchange that is useable to upgrade your mall into highly valuable mineral rights.

-In this article, we will explore how to sell a shopping mall or strip center before outlining how and why to 1031 exchange shopping centers to purchase mineral rights with the proceeds.
+In this article, we will explore how to sell a shopping mall or strip center.
+It is before outlining how and why to 1031 exchange shopping centers to purchase mineral rights with the proceeds.

 How to Sell Your Shopping Center

 Shopping malls and strips centers are often still located in very highly sought-after locations.
 On the marketplace today, many investors find creative ways to revitalize shopping malls and strip centers.
 They want to turn it into highly profitable properties.